© WHO India/ Ranadeep Saha

 When the outreach health team finally arrived at the village, it brought with it more than vaccines and medical kits.
 Senior officers travelled alongside frontline health workers, signaling that this mission mattered.
 The team included the Medical Officer from the Primary Health Centre, the Community Health Officer from the nearest Ayushman Arogya Mandir, and state and district leadership led by Dr Soubhik Debbarma, Member Secretary (National Health Mission), and Mr Rajat Pant, District Magistrate and Collector, Khowai.
 They were joined by the Chief Medical Officer, Sub-Divisional Magistrate, local Primary Health Centre officials, and the WHO-NPSN team led by Dr Tigran Avagyan—united by a shared resolve to reach the unreached.

 Yet the most powerful moments unfolded not at the vaccination table, but in conversation.
-Sitting with villagers, listening to their stories, the teams heard firsthand about the daily realities of living beyond access—missed services, long journeys, and the sense of being forgotten.
+Sitting with villagers, listening to their stories, the teams heard firsthand about the daily realities of living beyond access—challenges in communication, availing basic services.
 These exchanges transformed statistics into lived experiences and underscored the structural barriers faced by communities in Tripura’s most remote corners.